Francesca Eastwood: Career

 Eastwood appeared on the 2012 reality television series Mrs. Eastwood & Company.
 It focused on her life, and those of her then-stepmother Dina Eastwood, and her half-sister Morgan Eastwood.
 During an early episode, she and photographer Tyler Shields, her boyfriend at the time, were filmed burning and destroying a $100,000 Hermès Birkin bag during a photo shoot.
 When this brought them both death threats and other negative attention, Shields said "People spend $200,000 on an album cover, they spend millions on catering for movies, they spend money to create things--that is all I am doing with this."

 Eastwood was Miss Golden Globe for 2013.

 In 2017, she and her mother Frances Fisher appeared in a Fargo episode, "The Law of Non-Contradiction", as the young and old versions of the same character.

 Personal life

 As of 2013, Eastwood was living in Los Angeles and attending the University of Southern California.

 On November 17, 2013, Eastwood married 35-year-old Jordan Feldstein, actor Jonah Hill's brother and the manager of Maroon 5, in a small ceremony in Las Vegas.
 Eight days later, on November 25, Eastwood filed for an annulment of the marriage.

 In 2018, Eastwood had a son with trainer and actor Alexander Wraith.

 In October 2024, Eastwood was arrested in Beverly Hills on a felony domestic violence charge.
 She was soon released from jail after posting a $50,000 bail.

 In May 2025, it was reported that she was expecting a second child.
-In October 10, 2025, she gave birth to another son.
+On October 10, 2025, she gave birth to another son.